 - Download resources that are specifically made available for download.

-You must not remove or modify any copyright, trademark, or other notice on any Society Content that you print or download.
+You must not remove or modify any copyright, trademark, or other notice on any Organization Content that you print or download.

-If you wish to use Society Content in a manner other than permitted above, you may seek permission to reprint or license Society Content by sending your request to the relevant Society at the address listed on its contact page.
+If you wish to use Organization Content in a manner other than permitted above, you may seek permission to reprint or license Organization Content by sending your request to the relevant Organization at the address listed on its contact page.

-To ensure that Humanities Commons will be a cordial and civil community, the MLA and the Participating Societies have established Guidelines for Participation for all users.
-Please read them carefully, because they are a part of these Terms, and your violation of the Guidelines may result in our terminating these Terms and your access to the Network.
+To ensure that the Commons will be a cordial and civil community, MSU has established Guidelines for Use for all users.
+Please read them carefully, because they are a part of these Terms, and your violation of the Guidelines may result in our terminating your access to the Network.
 In addition, we grant you access to the Network on the condition that you not undertake any of the following actions in connection with your access to the Network:

 Unauthorized Use of Network or Network Content

-If a user engages in a use of the Network or Network Content that is not permitted, the MLA and the Participating Societies reserve the right to bar that user’s access to the Network permanently.
-You agree to indemnify the MLA, the Participating Societies, and their directors, officers, employees, and agents, and affiliates against all liabilities, losses, damages, and costs (including reasonable attorneys’ fees) that the MLA and/or the Societies may incur because of your violation of these Terms.
+If a User engages in a use of the Network or posts content to the Network that is not permitted, MSU reserves the right to bar that User’s access to the Network permanently.
+You agree to indemnify MSU and its trustees, directors, officers, employees, agents, and affiliates against all liabilities, losses, damages, and costs (including reasonable attorneys’ fees) that MSU may incur because of your violation of these Terms.

 Reporting Violations or Concerns

-If you have reason to believe that any User Content or activity on the Network violates these Terms or is illegal or inappropriate or to report any other abusive behavior in connection with the Network, please contact us by e-mail at firstname.lastname@example.org or write to Angela Gibson, Director of Scholarly Communication, Modern Language Association, 85 Broad Street, suite 500, New York, NY 10004.
+If you have reason to believe that any User Content or activity on the Network violates these Terms or is illegal or inappropriate or to report any other abusive behavior in connection with the Network, please contact us by e-mail at firstname.lastname@example.org or write to Kathleen Fitzpatrick, Director, The Commons, Michigan State University, 479 West Circle Drive, East Lansing MI 48824.

 If you believe that any material posted on the Network infringes your copyright, you may request the removal of those materials from the Network in accordance with the DMCA.
-A notice of infringing material that complies with the 17 USC, section 512(c)(3), of the DMCA (“Notice”) must be sent to the agent we have designated with the Copyright Office: Kathleen Fitzpatrick, Associate Executive Director and Director of Scholarly Communication, Modern Language Association, 85 Broad Street, suite 500, New York NY 10004.
+A notice of infringing material that complies with the 17 USC, section 512(c)(3), of the DMCA (“Notice”) must be sent to the agent we have designated with the Copyright Office: Kathleen Fitzpatrick, Director, The Commons, Michigan State University, 479 West Circle Drive, East Lansing MI 48824.

 Links to Third-Party Web Sites

-“The Modern Language Association,” “MLA,” “MLA Commons,” “Humanities Commons,” and all related trademarks, service marks, trade names, logos, and other indicia of source (collectively, “MLA Marks”) are the property of the MLA, and the MLA reserves all rights in the MLA Marks.
-In addition, each Participating Society owns rights in its name, and all related trademarks, service marks, trade names, logos, and other indicia of source (each, the “Participating Society Marks”).
-You may not use the MLA Marks or Participating Society Marks in any manner without, respectively, the MLA or the Participating Society’s written authorization.
-Additionally, you may not use the MLA Marks or Participating Society Marks in connection with any product, service, opinion, cause, activity, or political candidate or in any manner that is likely to cause confusion among users about whether we are the source, sponsor, or endorser of a product, service, opinion, cause, activity, or political candidate.
+“The Commons” and all related trademarks, service marks, trade names, logos, and other indicia of source (collectively, the “MSU Marks”) are the property of MSU, and MSU reserves all rights in the MSU Marks.
+You may not use the MSU Marks in any manner without MSU’s written authorization.
+Additionally, you may not use the MSU Marks in connection with any product, service, opinion, cause, activity, or political candidate or in any manner that is likely to cause confusion among users about whether we are the source, sponsor, or endorser of a product, service, opinion, cause, activity, or political candidate.

-These Terms will continue to apply until terminated either by you or the MLA in accordance with this Section.
+These Terms apply to you as long as you use the Network or until terminated by MSU in accordance with this Section.

 We may terminate these Terms and your access to the Network at any time, at our sole discretion, without notice if we believe that you have violated these Terms or for other reasons that we determine in good faith are necessary or appropriate, including if we suspect you are using or attempting to use the Network in any way that violates these Terms or any applicable laws or regulations.
 You acknowledge that upon any termination of your account, we have the right, but not the obligation, to remove or discard your User Content.